NREL/EnergyPlus/design/FY2023/NFP-DynamicCoatingWallRoof.md

 ## Approach

-A new idd object, *Material:DynamicCoating* will be added to host user input data on the trigger-coating property relationship.
+Two new idd object, *MaterialProperty:VariableThermalAbsorptance* and *MaterialProperty:VariableSolarAbsorptance*, will be added to host user input data on the trigger-coating property relationship.

 ## Testing/Validation/Data Source(s)